Below are links to Humanities sites for Veterans.

 The Defence Archaeology Group and Operation Nightingale was founded in 2012 to utilise both the technical and social aspects of field archaeology in the recovery and skill development of soldiers injured in the conflict in Afghanistan.
 These skills include surveying, geophysics (for ordnance recovery or revealing cultural heritage sites), scrutiny of the ground (for improvised explosive devices or artefacts), site and team management, mapping, navigation and the physical ability to cope with hard manual work in often inclement weather conditions.
 Check out their amazing work!

-The Women Veterans Center in Philadelphia provides a safe space for women to connect with each other and the community.
-The WVC offers a wide range of services and programming including: assisting newly transitioning Veterans to civilian life, healthy lifestyle classes, resume and career workshops, Creative Arts programs and activities for Veteran spouses and children.
+The Women Veterans Center in Philadelphia provides a safe space for women Veterans to connect with each other and the community.
+The WVC offers a wide range of programs including: assisting newly transitioning Veterans to civilian life, recreation, healthy lifestyle classes, resume and career workshops, Creative Arts programs and activities for Veteran spouses and children.

 The Veterans History Project of the American Folklife Center collects, preserves, and makes accessible the personal accounts of American war veterans so that future generations may hear directly from veterans and better understand the realities of war.
 Stories are permanently housed in the Library of Congress.
 The Veterans History Project is supported by the US Congress.